cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

     - Drop Down List: allows the user to select one or multiple options from a list, for example to chose from a list of available networks, applications, cost centers and many more
     - Radio Button: Similar to the check box, but only one of the options can be selected, for example the base OS version (RHEL 6 or RHEL 7, but never more than one)
     - Tag Control: a special element which allows the user to chose from available tags.
 More about tagging later in this lab
-    - Text Area Box: allows the user to enter relatively large amounts of text (multiple lines), could be used for example to provide description information
+    - Text Area Box: allows the user to enter relatively large amounts of text (multiple lines), could be used for example to provide a description for a Service Item
-    - Text Box: allows the user for short amounts of text (one line), in this example we use this element to ask the user for a name of the Virtual Machine
+    - Text Box: allows the user to enter small amounts of text (one line), in this example we use this element to ask the user for a name of the Virtual Machine

     The remaining options can be ignored for now.